woupiestek/rlox/log.md

 ### LoxStrings

-To do the hashset thing, Eq and Hash are needed on `Obj<String>`.
+To do the hashset thing, Eq and Hash are needed on `Obj<Loxtr>`.
 I was think Rlox should just allocate everything in one go, inclusing the space for the charaters of the string, but Clox doesn't function that way.